4zwazo/x-days-of-devops/log.md

 ---

-# Deploy Infrastructure as Code
+# Deployment Infrastructure as Code

 ### Day 12 - Getting Started with CloudFormation